epsilam/slack-latexbot/README.md

 ```
 =tex $\int_{-\infty}^{\infty} e^{-x^2} \mathrm dx = \sqrt{\pi}$
 ```
-in any channel which the bot is a member of will cause the bot to respond with
+in any channel which the bot is a member of will cause the bot to respond with the image below.

 ![Rendered LaTeX image](docs/outfile.png?raw=true "PNG image rendered by bot")